sleeyax/ml-crypto-trading-bot/README.md

 $ cd ml-crypto-trading-bot
 ```

-Then, copy the config file and edit it accordingly (should be self explanatory):
+Then, copy the config file and edit it accordingly (should be self-explanatory):

 ```bash
 $ cp config.example.yaml config.yaml